StarWheel neo-mandala painting detail SW 063 Alpha Omega by Aya.

 The feeling of being inspired with a new mandala design.

-The original design is penciled on a grid paper (10 to the inch), size 6’ x 6’, using large and small compass, rulers and simple drafting tools.
+The original design is penciled on a grid paper (10 to the inch), size 6 feet x 6 feet, using large and small compass, rulers and simple drafting tools.

 Once the drawing is completed, it is glued onto a stencil paper for back support and then protected by an adhesive soft plastic.
-The result is a 6’ x 6’ stencil firm enough to be handled and yet thin enough to be cut with an x-acto knife.
+The result is a 6 feet x 6 feet stencil firm enough to be handled and yet thin enough to be cut with an x-acto knife.

 Cutting the stencil with precision is a job by itself, sometimes taking up to a week depending on the complexity of the StarWheel and whether one or multiple sub-stencils are used.
 When the stencil is cut, it looks like an intricate lace-work.